 When you depart from this pattern, it's logical that dietary challenges will naturally follow.
 This is not to say never to enjoy ethnic food!
 But taking a few plant enzymes ahead of eating could be quite beneficial.

 8. The Lost Art of Traditional Food Prep

 Traditionally, certain foods were fermented, soaked, or rested to allow their natural enzymes to be released.
 It was part of the natural ebb and flow of food preparation.
 You wouldn’t think of rushing the process.
 Enter our fast-paced, non-home centered culture, where microwaves have enthroned the kitchen for decades.

 As it turns out, soaking highly fibrous products, (oats, grains, beans, and even nuts) overnight releases the phytic acid, which binds calcium in the intestines.
 This progress helps to ease digestion.

-9. Excessive sodium
+9. Excessive Sodium

 Remember how the Egyptians used to embalm dead bodies with salt to preserve them?
-Eating foods high in sodium - especially fast food, Ethnic restaurant food, or prepackaged store-bought food — are a sure recipe for bloating.
+Eating foods high in sodium — especially fast food, Ethnic restaurant food, or prepackaged store-bought food — is a sure recipe for bloating.
 It constricts and tightens the circulation, placing stress on the organs of elimination.

-10. During your period
+10. During your Period

 Most women struggle with bloating during their cycle as their hormones shift.
 Juicing foods that stimulate the kidneys can be very helpful.
 To learn more on how to naturally eliminate painful periods, read this.